richafnu/Viva/Viva/glint/setup/employee-raw-data-export.md

 ## Responding to Data Subject Requests (DSRs) when export of raw survey responses is disabled

 In some jurisdictions, Viva Glint users may have certain rights related to their personal data, including the rights to access, correct, delete, and restrict processing.
-Because raw survey responses are linked (or linkable) to identifiable survey takers, they are considered personal data.
+Because raw survey responses are linked (or linkable) to identifiable survey takers, they're considered personal data.
 [Learn more about DSRs](/compliance/regulatory/gdpr-data-subject-requests).

 >[!IMPORTANT]
 > You may have multiple Viva Glint experiences in your tenant.
 As each experience operates independently, users' personal data may be distributed across multiple experiences.
-For this reason, users must request data deletion (DSRs) for each instance they are part of.
+For this reason, users must request data deletion (DSRs) for each instance they're part of.

-If you need to provide a survey taker with their raw survey responses in order to fulfill a DSR, you can do so even if export of this data has been disabled.
+If you need to provide a survey taker with their raw survey responses to fulfill a DSR, you can do so even if export of this data is disabled.
 Viva Glint allows admins to send a survey taker’s raw survey responses directly to the survey taker without accessing or viewing this data.
 Learn how to [respond to DSRs in Viva Glint](raw-data-request-response.md).

 ## Configure raw survey response exports